Activism and militant suffragettes in Surrey

 Women’s suffrage supporters made their views heard in a variety of different ways and Surrey saw its fair share of activism.
 In 1905, suffragette militancy began, comprising a campaign of boisterous protest (often leading to riot), targeted window smashing and property damage.
 Inevitably, this led to arrests, imprisonment and the first hunger-strike, by Women’s Social and Political Union (WSPU) member, Marion Wallace Dunlop, of Peaslake, in July 1908.
-Forcible feeding began in 1909.
+Forcible feeding began soon after.

 Surrey provided a number of safe havens for women recovering from imprisonment and hunger strike following release from prison.
 Hilda Brackenbury and her daughters, Georgina and Marie, were all members of the (WSPU) and participated in militant activity.
 Their family home, Brackenside, in Peaslake, was used as a safe haven by many women, including Emmeline Pankhurst.
 Interestingly, Marion Wallace-Dunlop purchased her cottage in Peaslake from suffragette Helen Gordon Liddle, author of The Prisoner (1912), an article which recounted her month-long experience of imprisonment in Strangeways and the horrors of forcible feeding.
 Emmeline and Frederick Pethick-Lawrence of The Mascot, South Holmwood (now The Dutch House) were key figures in the campaign, organizing weekly suffrage meetings in Holmwood from 1906 to 1912.
 The Pethick-Lawrences invited women to recuperate at The Mascot, including seasoned protestor Lady Constance Lytton, author of ‘Prisons and Prisoners, Some Personal Experiences’, which appeared in A Celebration of Women Writers (Heinemann, 1914).